Stephen Kalong Ningkan: Death

-Ningkan died peacefully on 31 March 1997, at the age of 76, at the Normah Specialist Medical Centre in Kuching.
+Ningkan died on 31 March 1997, at the age of 76, at the Normah Specialist Medical Centre in Kuching.
 His funeral was held at St. Thomas Cathedral, and he was buried at the Anglican Cemetery at Jalan Batu Kitang.
 The lyrics of Terang Bulan were engraved on the back of his tombstone.

 Legacy

 Namesakes

 Several places were named after him, including: